hyprwm/hyprland-website/README.md

 # hyprland-website

-The hyprland.org website files.
-See it on [hyprland.org](https://hyprland.org)
+The hypr.land website files.
+See it on [hypr.land](https://hypr.land)

 > [!NOTE]
 > If you are here to contribute to the Wiki, [click here](https://github.com/hyprwm/hyprland-wiki).